KARL POPPER AND FALSIFICATIONIST CRITICISM

 On Crucial Experiments and Scientific Revolutions

-If the development of Einstein’s relativity theory can be said to be the formative influence in Popper’s philosophy of science, then the development of the quantum theory can be said to be the formative influence in the contemporary Pragmatist philosophy of science.
+Just as the development of Einstein’s relativity theory can be said to be the formative influence in Popper’s philosophy of science, the development of the quantum theory can be said to be the formative influence in the contemporary pragmatist philosophy of science.
 The topic of crucial experiments has assumed its controversial status in the professional literature due to the Copenhagen interpretation of quantum theory.
 The Copenhagen interpretation denies that a crucial experiment can decide between the wave and particle interpretations of microphysics, because the electron has the properties of both wave and particle.
-Quine invoked Duhem’s philosophy of physical theory not only due to Duhem’s rejection of the decidability of crucial experiments, but also more fundamentally due to Duhem’s thesis of the organic character of the semantics of theory language in physics.
+Quine invoked Duhem’s philosophy of physical theory not only due to Duhem’s rejection of the decidability of crucial experiments for establishing a theory, but also more fundamentally due to Duhem’s thesis of the organic character of the semantics of theory language in physics.
 In his “Two Dogmas of Empiricism” Quine extended Duhem’s thesis of the organic or wholistic character of the semantics of physical theory, to make it a general theory of the semantics of language as such, including the language used by physicists to describe observed experimental test outcomes.

 Popper then turns to Duhem’s thesis that in every test it is not only the theory under investigation that is tested, but also the whole system of assumptions made by the theory, such that it is never possible to be certain which of the assumptions is refuted by the test.
 Popper states that if the scientists consider each of the two theories in the crucial test together with all the background knowledge assumed by both theories, then the scientists decide between the two systems, which differ only over the two alternative theories in the test.
 Popper adds that scientists do not assert the refutation only of one of the theories by the test, but rather the theory together with the background assumptions.
 By this he does not mean that every statement in the theory and its assumed background is refuted, but only that there is at least one statement that is erroneous, and that it may be in either the theory or the assumed common background.
 Thus he also says that in future tests parts of the background knowledge may be rejected as responsible for the falsification of the theory in the current crucial test.

 However, Popper does not define theory language by reference to the crucial test situation as such; he often states that the background knowledge includes theories other than the tested one.
-In his philosophy, therefore, theory language is any testable general statement regardless of whether or not it is being tested, which is to say that he defines theory by reference to its syntactical property of universal quantification and not by reference to its pragmatics.
-Furthermore Popper’s concept of theory language may be contrasted with that of the Positivists, who believed that it is possible to define theory in terms of its semantical properties by means of their distinction between theoretical and observation terms; Popper rejects this distinction.
+In his philosophy, therefore, theory language is any testable general statement regardless of whether or not it is being tested, which is to say that he defines theory by reference to its syntactical property of universal quantification and not by reference to its semantics or its pragmatics.
+Furthermore Popper’s concept of theory language may be contrasted with that of the positivists, who believed that it is possible to define theory in terms of its semantical properties by means of their distinction between theoretical and observation terms; Popper rejects this basis for their distinction.

-Furthermore even though the falsification of a theory does not reveal where the error is, it is still possible to find the hypothesis that is responsible for the refutation, i.e. to find which hypothesis is responsible for the refuted prediction.
-The fact that such logical dependencies may be discovered is established by the existence of independence proofs for axiomatized systems; these are proofs that show that certain axioms of a system cannot be derived from the rest.
+Furthermore even though the falsification of a theory does not reveal where the error is, it is still possible to find the hypothesis that is responsible for the refutation, i.e., to find which hypothesis is responsible for the falsified prediction.
+The fact that such logical dependencies may be discovered is established by the existence of independence proofs for axiomatized systems; these are proofs that show that certain axioms of a system cannot be derived from the others in the axiomatic system.
 Popper argues that the existence of such proofs shows that Quine’s wholistic view of the global character of all empirical tests is untenable, and that it explains why even without axiomatized physical theories, the scientist may still have an inkling of what has gone wrong with the theory.
 In Realism and the Aim of Science Popper affirms as historical fact, that scientists are sometimes highly successful in attributing to a single hypothesis the responsibility for the falsification of a complex theory or of a system of theories, and he argues that this success remains to be explained if one adopts the wholistic view of empirical testing.

-Kuhn maintains that the kind of scientific progress that Popper describes with its crucial experiments and falsifications can occur only within a linguistic framework, and he calls this type of scientific progress “normal science”, which Kuhn opposes to another type which he calls “extraordinary science” or “revolutionary science.”
+Kuhn maintains that the kind of scientific progress that Popper describes with its crucial experiments and falsifications can occur only within a linguistic framework, and he calls this type of scientific progress “normal science”, which Kuhn opposes to another type which he calls “extraordinary science” or “revolutionary science”.
 Revolutionary science is a transition from one language framework to another, where the term “framework” in the discussion refers to discourse having a univocal semantical interpretation and associated ontology.
 Popper rejects this theory of scientific revolution as irrational, when he criticizes Kuhn in Criticism and the Growth of Knowledge.
-While admitting that “normal science" in Kuhn’s sense does exist, Popper argues that such normal science is dogmatic.
+While admitting that “normal science” as a behavior in Kuhn’s sense does exist, Popper argues that such normal science is dogmatic.
 He says that science is essentially critical, that it consists of bold conjectures controlled by criticism, and that it may be called revolutionary in this rational sense.
 He rejects Kuhn’s relativism, the thesis that the linguistic framework cannot be critically discussed, and he calls this “the myth of the framework.”
 Comparison of different frameworks is always possible on Popper’s view, and so is critical discussion therefore.
 Even totally different languages are not untranslatable.